Written school exams

 - Find out where the exam takes place.
 The exam location is published on the front page of StudentWeb no later than 3 days before the exam (search the information column for room numbers or room names, like "417" or "GYM").
 On the day of the exam an overview will be available in the reception area.

-- You must meet at the right location at the latest 30 minutes before the exam begins.
+- Exams will usually begin at 9 am.
+You must meet at the right location at the latest 30 minutes before the exam begins.
 Set up your equipment and log in immediately upon arrival.
 You should be logged into FLOWlock 15 minutes before the exam is scheduled to start.
 Phones, watches, bags, and outerwear must be placed at a specified place.
 During the exam, there should be silence in the examination room.

 - You need to bring a PC/Mac as well as a power supply cable.
 The device should not be older than five years and must meet certain system requirements (see "mandatory preparations").
 You must also bring valid ID (e.g. a student card or a credit card with a picture).